EECS 490: Programming Languages

 Please join the Piazza right away.
 All announcements will be made there (not on Canvas!)

 Lecture recordings will also be available after the fact via the CAEN room capture system, click 'Recordings' in the sidebar to the left.
 We make no promises about the quality or completeness of these recordings!
+You are responsible for what is covered in lecture even if it is not legible in the recording.

 Please read the syllabus (linked to the left) as soon as you can.
 It is required reading.